 But regularly changing their mind on everything from the minor details to the project as a whole is unnecessary.
 It will result in extra work and make more room for things to go wrong.

 It makes sense to save money, but insisting on the cheapest materials is a red flag.

 And, if the cheap materials they insist on don’t provide the desired result, you’ll be the first person blamed.

 Everyone loves a bargain, but it’s a different story regarding paying someone for their time and skills.

-Just like materials cost money, so does your time and effort.
-If someone isn’t willing to accept the price you set out for a job, walk away.
+Just like materials cost money, so do your time and effort.
+If someone isn’t willing to accept the price you set for a job, walk away.

 Insist They Know Better